learn-co-curriculum/dsc-types-of-trends/README.md

       from pandas.core import datetools

-A nice print-out of the Dickey Fuller test can be found below.
+A nice print-out of the Dickey-Fuller test can be found below.
 The p-value is 1 here, so the time series are clearly not stationary!